-In January 2009, the Board, upon recommendation of the Board's Compensation Committee (the "Compensation Committee"), who had sought outside counsel regarding revision of the Company's Board Compensation Plan, adopted the final version of the revised WVV Board Member Compensation Plan.
-Under the terms of the revised plan, any Board member may elect not to receive any or all of the compensation components.
-The Board also reserved the right to suspend this plan at any time on the basis of prevailing economic conditions and their impact on the company.
-The basic elements of the revised plan are: \$1,000 yearly stipend for service on the Board, \$500 per Board meeting attended in person, \$250 per Board meeting via teleconference, \$200 per committee meeting in person and \$100 per committee meeting via teleconference.
-A set per diem for expenses associated with meeting attendance, as well as a yearly wine allowance were also approved.
+In January 2009 the Board, upon recommendation of the Compensation Committee, adopted the WVV Board Member Compensation Plan which provides directors with the following compensation for service on the Board.
+Under the terms of the plan, any Board member may elect not to receive any or all of the compensation components.
+The Board also reserved the right to suspend this plan at any time on the basis of prevailing economic conditions and their impact on the company: a \$1,000 yearly stipend, \$500 per Board meeting attended in person, \$250 per Board meeting via teleconference, \$200 per committee meeting in person and \$100 per committee meeting via teleconference.
+The plan also includes set per diem for expenses associated with meeting attendance, as well as a yearly wine allowance.